chutney-testing/chutney-testing.github.io-legacy/docs/actions/http.md

 1. `username` or `user` to define user for basic authentification
 2. `userPassword` or `password` to define password for basic authentification
-3. `privateKeyPassword` or `privateKeyPassphrase` to define password to read the private key

 # Get